xlladdins/xll/docs/Excel4Macros/PAUSE.md

 **Remarks**

--   All commands and tools that are available when no macro is running
+  - > All commands and tools that are available when no macro is running
     > are still available when a macro is paused.

--   You can run other macros while a macro is paused, but you can pause
+  - > You can run other macros while a macro is paused, but you can
-    > only one macro at a time.
-If a macro is paused when you run a
+    > pause only one macro at a time.
+If a macro is paused when you run
-    > second macro containing a PAUSE function, Macro Resume resumes
+    > a second macro containing a PAUSE function, Macro Resume resumes
     > only the second macro; you cannot resume or return to the first
     > macro automatically.

--   PAUSE is ignored in custom worksheet functions, unless you manually
+  - > PAUSE is ignored in custom worksheet functions, unless you
-    > run them by clicking the Run button in the Macro dialog box, which
+    > manually run them by clicking the Run button in the Macro dialog
-    > appears when you click the Macro command on the Tools menu.
-PAUSE
+    > box, which appears when you click the Macro command on the Tools
-    > is also ignored if it\'s placed in a formula for which the resume
+    > menu.
+PAUSE is also ignored if it's placed in a formula for which
-    > behavior would be unclear, such as:
+    > the resume behavior would be unclear, such as:

--   IF(Cost\<10, AND(PAUSE(),SUM(!\$A\$1:\$A\$4)))
+  - > IF(Cost\<10, AND(PAUSE(),SUM(\!$A$1:$A$4)))

--   If one macro runs a second macro that pauses, Microsoft Excel locks
+  - > If one macro runs a second macro that pauses, Microsoft Excel
-    > the calling cell in the first macro.
-If you try to edit this cell,
+    > locks the calling cell in the first macro.
+If you try to edit this
-    > Microsoft Excel displays an error message.
+    > cell, Microsoft Excel displays an error message.

--   To resume a paused macro, click the Resume Macro button on the
+  - > To resume a paused macro, click the Resume Macro button on the
     > toolbar or run a macro containing a RESUME function.

--   If one macro runs a second macro that pauses and you need to halt
+  - > If one macro runs a second macro that pauses and you need to halt
     > only the paused macro, use RESUME(2) instead of HALT.
 HALT halts
     > all macros and prevents resuming or returning to any macro.
 For
     > more information, see RESUME.